 (1:17) “Nor did I go up to Jerusalem to those who were apostles before me; but I went away to Arabia, and returned once more to Damascus.”
 The Judaizers were probably arguing that they got their authority from Jerusalem (from James?).
 But Paul writes that during this time he went away from Jerusalem.
 He went to Arabia which is “in the immediate vicinity of Damascus.”

 (1:18) “Then three years later I went up to Jerusalem to become acquainted with Cephas, and stayed with him fifteen days.”
 If Paul had in any way doubted that his gospel was authentic, then why would he wait three years to go to Jerusalem?
-Paul viewed his experience of the risen Jesus to be as just as authentic as the other apostles (cf. 1 Cor.
+Paul viewed his experience of the risen Jesus to be just as authentic as the other apostles (cf. 1 Cor.
 15:8ff).

 Paul uses the term historesai (“to become acquainted with”) to describe his trip to Jerusalem.
 This is the only use of this word in the NT.
 Its noun form can be translated as “one who knows,” “one who has seen,” or “one who is acquainted with the facts.”
 Its verb forms can be translated as “to investigate,” “to enquire,” and “to investigate.”
-The word was later used for “history” itself by the time of Aristotle (Poet., 9, p.
+The word was used for “history” by the time of Aristotle (Poet., 9, p.
 1451b, 3) and Herodotus (History, 2.99.1).

-While there is some doubt as to whether this classical definition should be applied to Paul’s usage, we have to consider the context: After all, Paul surely didn’t travel all the way to Jerusalem to “shooting the breeze” for two weeks.
+While there is some doubt as to whether this classical definition should be applied to Paul’s usage, we have to consider the context: After all, Paul surely didn’t travel all the way to Jerusalem to “shoot the breeze” for two weeks.
 No doubt, Paul was badgering Peter with questions about Jesus’ earthly ministry—almost like a historical investigation.
 Since Paul didn’t have the privilege of knowing Jesus before his ascension, he wanted to confer with Jesus’ disciples who had all of this historical data.
 Fung writes, “Peter must have been an invaluable source of information concerning Jesus’ life and ministry… The two apostles can hardly have avoided talking about the earthly life and ministry of their common Lord.”
-Fung also points out that the only two names mentioned here (Peter and James) are also listed in Paul’s list of the eye witnesses of Jesus’ resurrection appearances (1 Cor.
+Fung also aptly notes that the only two names mentioned here (Peter and James) are also listed in Paul’s list of the eye witnesses of Jesus’ resurrection appearances (1 Cor.
 15:1-7).